 In addition to the online and in-person orientations that you will participate in before you depart, you and your fellow AFSers will have several orientations while abroad.
 These are intended to help you maximize your AFS experience, prevent culture shock and gain knowledge, skills and a global understanding.
 Topics covered will include Peruvian society, culture, family, school, language, safety and health issues.
 Each orientation will be tailored to your group and your group's needs.
 All orientations are several days in length, and will occur immediately after arrival, two weeks after arrival, at roughly the mid-point of your stay, and prior to your return.
 They will likely be international, giving you a chance to make friends with AFSers from around the world who are also studying in Peru.

 In addition to orientations, many local volunteer chapters organize activities for students and host families throughout the year.
 These will vary from chapter to chapter but may include get-togethers or trips to other cities or regions in Peru, including visits to ancient ruins.
 Unlike the orientations, these activities are optional and are not included in tuition.

 Around the tenth month, AFS will provide two cultural activities that will give you the opportunity to learn more about the Peruvian culture, an "Intercultural Workshop" and a "Global Educational Trip"

-Your program will begin in Miami, where you will meet your fellow AFSers from the US, attend an overnight orientation, then travel together to Lima where you will be met by AFS Staff and Volunteers.
-International airfare is included as part of the tuition, but it will be your responsibility to arrange your travel from your hometown to Miami.
+Your program will begin in New York, where you will meet your fellow AFSers from the US, attend an overnight orientation, then travel together to Lima where you will be met by AFS Staff and Volunteers.
+International airfare is included as part of the tuition, but it will be your responsibility to arrange your travel from your hometown to New York.
 Details will be provided after you start your application.

 To get more information about the visa requirements, view the Peru Year Program Visa Overview.